 A vertical bandsaw is one of the most common production processes in a machine shop.
-It is versatile, simple and reliable.
+It is versatile, simple, and reliable.
 Nevertheless, many of the young engineers and mechanics know lasers and abrasive water jets, but they don't know about sawing.
 Sawing may be less interesting than some machining technologies, but it is still an important machining operation.

-Sawing equipment falls into four basic categories: bandsaws, hacksaws, circular saws and abrasive saws.
+Sawing equipment falls into four basic categories: bandsaws, hacksaws, circular saws, and abrasive saws.
 Each type has its place in manufacturing and, when applied correctly, is efficient and effective.

 Toolmakers and machinists are probably most familiar with vertical bandsaws, which are found in machining environments ranging from one-off and low-volume tool shops to high-production automotive manufacturers.
-Vertical bandsaws are the most-versatile and cost-effective style of saw.
+Vertical bandsaws are the most versatile and cost-effective style of the saw.
 And, compared to other types of saws, they can cut a broader range of material types and feature sizes.
 They provide a wider range of cutting speeds and feed rates and are also reasonably accurate and repeatable.

 Vertical metal bandsaws come in two styles: horizontal and vertical.
 Construction is similar for both styles, but the blade orientation provides distinct advantages, depending on the application.

 The horizontal band saw shows the workpiece blade in a plane parallel to the floor.
-Due to the angle of the blade, the horizontal saw is ideal for cutting long materials such as rod, pipe, pipe and structural shapes to the desired lengths.
+Due to the angle of the blade, the horizontal saw is ideal for cutting long materials such as rod, pipe, pipe, and structural shapes to the desired lengths.

 The vertical metal cutting bandsaw, on the other hand, shows the workpiece blade in a plane perpendicular to the floor.
-Vertical bandsaws is best suited for cutting shapes from flat materials such as plates and sheets.
+Vertical bandsaws are best suited for cutting shapes from flat materials such as plates and sheets.

 The traditional vertical bandsaws are operated manually.
 Therefore, it is well suited for cutting shapes from boards.
 Although this is not impossible, it is unlikely that an automatic saw would be used before roughing.
 Hand saws are more suitable for this activity in tool rooms due to the small volume of parts.
 Other methods, perhaps spraying water, would be used for similar tasks in a production environment.